-How can we know God if we didn’t hear all what He has to say in a quiet and surrendered way?
+How can we get to know our loving Father if we didn’t hear all what He has to say in a quiet and surrendered way?

-Can a friend tells us everything about themselves if we are constantly enquiring, arguing or interrupting?
-Neither would God.
+Can a friend tell us everything about themselves if we are constantly enquiring, arguing or interrupting? … Neither would God.